imyoungmin/PRT/README.md

-# Real-Time High Quality Rendering Project 1
+# Real-Time High Quality Rendering Project 2
 By Luis Ángel  (임 영민) - All rights reserved (c) 2019

 **www.youngmin.com.mx**

 ## Functionality

-This OpenGL 4.1 project creates a GLFW window and renders on it a scene with geometric and textured 3D object models.
+This OpenGL 4.1 project creates a GLFW window and renders on it a scene with geometries and a 3D object model.
-The scene also has 3 colored area lights that make objects cast shadows using the **Percentage Closer Soft Shadows** procedure.
-We further support the **Blinn-Phong Reflectance Model**, and render text using FreeType and textures.
+We currently support **Precomputed Radiance Transfer** on difuse objects.

-To interact with the application click and drag to rotate the scene, press `L` to rotate the light sources, press `C` to rotate the camera, or zoom in/out using the mouse scroll button.
+To interact with the application click and drag to rotate the scene, press `L` to rotate the light sources, or zoom in/out using the mouse scroll button.

-All of the fonts, shaders, 3D object models, and textures must be located in a `Resources` directory, and you should provide its path in the `Configuration.h` header file.
+All of the fonts, shaders, 3D object models, textures, and cube map faces must be located in a `Resources` directory, and you should provide its path in the `Configuration.h` header file.

 ## Requirements